Last modified: Nov 19, 2022, 05:56 (UTC+03:00)

 We processed your personal data in accordance with valid legal acts and the following principles:

-In case you access your DSBCF Account, use DSBCF Site, or use any of the DSBCF Services, the following type of personal data might be gathered:
+In case you access your DNBCF Account, use DNBCF Site, or use any of the DNBCF Services, the following type of personal data might be gathered:

 When you are an entity, we collect personal code, identity card, surname, address, nationality, name, photograph, signature, number of shares held, voting rights or share capital part, data about the beneficiary of funds of the ultimate beneficial owners (natural persons who directly or indirectly own or control an entity).